Worldbuilding/kaztron/dev/cogs/wordfilter.md

 ---
-title: "Cogs: WordFilter"
+title: "WordFilter"
-last_updated: 21 February 2018
+last_updated: 05 August 2018
-summary: "The WordFilter cog watches for configurable words or expressions in user messages, and either warns moderators or auto-deletes the message when it detects a watched word."
+summary: "Watch for words or expressions in user messages, and either warn moderators or auto-delete messages on detection."
 ---

-The **WordFilter** cog is intended to be used as a moderating tool to watch the server for the use of certain words, expressions or other strings.
-The bot has two separate lists of filter strings:
+The WordFilter cog is a moderation tool.
+It watches all messages on the server for the use of certain words, expressions or other strings.
+The bot has two separate lists of filter strings, both fully configurable using bot commands:

-* `delete` list: Any messages that match will be auto-deleted, and moderators are notified.
+* `del` list: Any messages that match will be auto-deleted.
+Moderators are notified.
-* `warn` list: Moderators are notified of the matching message, but no further action is taken.
+* `warn` list: Moderators are notified of the matching message.

-Moderator notifications are output to either #mods or #bot-output.
-The output can be changed between these two channels with the `.filter switch` command.
+Moderator notifications are output to either #bot_output or #mods; this can be switched using the <a href="./wordfilter.html#filter-switch">filter switch</a> command.

-## 1. Filter string syntax
+## Filter string syntax

-The special character `%` will match a word boundary (any non-letter character - this means punctuation is considered, so don't worry about that!).
-Consequently, each word/expression in the list can be matched in four different ways:
+The special character `%` will match a word boundary (any non-letter character).
+Each word/expression in the list can be matched in four  different ways:

 * `foo` : Matches any sub-string `foo`, even if inside a word; for example, the words `foobar`, `zoboomafoo`, and `afoot` inside a message will all be caught.
 * `%foo` : Matches any word that *starts* with `foo`.
 For example, `fooing` will match, but `zoboomafoo` will *not* match.
 * `foo%` : Matches any word that *ends* with `foo`.
-For example, `zoboomafoo` will match, but `foobar` will *not*.
+For example, `zoboomafoo` will match, but *not* `foobar`.
 * `%foo%` : Matches whole words only.

 You can also refer to the table below to see examples of which method will catch which sub-strings.

 |           | foo | %foo | foo% | %foo% |
 |:----------|:---:|:----:|:----:|:-----:|